frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 bitter taste in his heart.

 The father comes out and speaks gently to him, man to man, calls him to conversion.
-"My son, all that I have is yours."
+"My son, all that I have is yours" (Luke 15:31).
 He calls him his son, imploring from him that fraternal understanding, that respect for the person, that joyful apostolate of example.

 Forget yourself.
 Reach out to others.
 Conquer your anger.
 Don\'t let the devil dominate this moment that can be a tremendous moment in our